gnicol/GitSwarm/perforce_swarm/doc-ee/integration/jenkins.md

 When using some plugins in Jenkins, an unstable build status will result when tests are not passing.
-In these cases the unstable status in Jenkins should register as a failure in GitLab on the merge request page.
-In other cases you may not want an unstable status to display as a build failure in GitLab.
+In these cases the unstable status in Jenkins should register as a failure in GitSwarm EE on the merge request page.
+In other cases you may not want an unstable status to display as a build failure in GitSwarm EE.
 Control this behavior using the 'Should unstable builds be treated as passing?' setting in the Jenkins service in GitSwarm EE.

-When checked, unstable builds will display as green or passing in GitLab.
+When checked, unstable builds will display as green or passing in GitSwarm EE.
 By default unstable builds display in GitSwarm EE as red or failed.

 ![Jenkins Unstable Passing](jenkins_unstable_passing.png)